Mohammad-Faiz-Cloud-Engineer/Devtools-Terminator/docs/HYBRID_SETUP.md

 # Hybrid Server Validation Setup

-The Hybrid model uses the Web Crypto API to sign heartbeat payloads and an Express backend to validate those signatures, ensuring that an attacker hasn't disabled the client-side script.
+The Hybrid model uses the Web Crypto API to sign heartbeat payloads and an Express backend to validate those signatures.
+Because the browser receives the signing input, this mode should be treated as tamper evidence and session correlation, not as a substitute for server-side authentication.

 ## Step 1: Backend Integration
 Import the middleware into your Express app.
 Ensure your Express app already uses a session tracking mechanism (like `express-session` or standard cookies).